TylerRenfro/portfolio-2023/_research-artifacts/heuristic-evaluation.md

 # #7 Flexibility & Efficiency of Use

-Shortcuts — hidden from novice users — may speed up the interaction for the expert user such that the design can cater to both inexperienced and experienced users.
+Shortcuts—hidden from novice users—may speed up the interaction for the expert user such that the design can cater to both inexperienced and experienced users.
 Allow users to tailor frequent actions.

 ___

 <div class="not-prose">
-  <p class="uppercase tracking-widest mt-10 mb-5 text-md opacity-75">Findings</p>
+  <p class="uppercase tracking-widest my-5 text-xs md:text-sm opacity-75">Findings</p>
 </div>

 {:.bg-red-100 .text-red-900 .dark:bg-red-500/10 .dark:text-red-300 .py-3 .px-5 .font-medium .mb-5}